 For example, you could replace your paper towels with rags and clothes – they do a great job at cleaning spills too.

-Do not use paper plates and buy a couple of ceramic, washable plates.
+Do not use paper plates.
+Instead, opt for a couple of ceramic, washable plates.
 Think about other places where you are using paper when cloths would do just fine too, and replace them.

 “As for the plastic, there are even more areas where you could eliminate it.
 For example, you could use glass bottles instead of plastic bottles that are made just for one use, you could replace plastic cups with glass ones, use metal utensils instead, etc.

-You probably use plastic much more than you think and replacing it with long-lasting materials will not only reduce plastic pollution but it will also save your money”, – explains Jim Lavoie, a College Advisor at Ukwritings.
+You probably use plastic much more than you think and replacing it with long-lasting materials will not only reduce plastic pollution but it will also save your money”, – explains Jim, a recycling expert.

 5. Replace your bulbs with LED bulbs